 Many people find themselves returning to an active and normal life – working, driving, undertaking moderate exercise – just 1 week after their stent operation.
 In fact, being active is encouraged as a step towards maintaining a healthy heart.

-So with these things in mind, there should be no reason for insurance companies to charge excessive premiums for travel insurance after angioplasty.
+So with these things in mind, there should be no reason for insurance companies to charge excessive premiums for travel insurance after angioplasty or stents.
 Sadly, however, most of them do.

-At Bought By Many we believe all consumers deserve fairer insurance so we've created groups people with specific insurance needs can join so that we can negotiate fairer rates for them.
+At Bought By Many we believe all consumers deserve fairer insurance so we've created a getting travel insurance with medical conditions.

 Having declared your condition, the travel insurer will then need to ask you a number of questions relating to your health and lifestyle, before they offer you a quote.